 3-4.
-Special Considerations.
+SPECIAL CONSIDERATIONS.
 There are a number of special considerations that may need to be considered on a program:

 a.
 TSO Projects.
-Since DERs are not used in their authorized capacity in TSO software development projects, criteria 5.1 through 5.6 in figure 3-2 may not seem applicable for TSO projects.
-However, criteria 5.1 through 5.6 may still be applied even though a DER is not involved in the project.
-The applicant should have at least one individual who has qualifications similar to those of the software DER (such as, having experience with RTCA/DO-178B and experience in software development).
+Even though FAA policy allows use of DERs in the software aspects of the TSO authorization process (see AIR-100 Policy Memorandum #2001-01), many TSO manufacturers do not use DERs in their software development project oversight; therefore, criteria 5.1 through 5.6 in figure 3-2 may not seem applicable for TSO projects.
+However, criteria 5.1 through 5.6 may still be applied even if a DER is not involved in the project.
+In this case, the applicant should have at least one individual who has qualifications similar to those of the software DER (such as, having experience with RTCA/DO-178B and experience in software development).
 In many cases, this person may be part of the SQA staff or certification liaison group.
 This will provide an independent view of the project and ensures that the RTCA/DO-178B objectives are satisfied.
 For TSO projects, the process in paragraph 3-3 may still be applied; however, the "DER" in figure 3-2 may be replaced with "applicant personnel responsible for software oversight."
 If the applicant does not have such qualified personnel involved in their TSO projects, the scores for criteria 5.1-5.6 will be zero.

-Note: Some TSO applicants do not inform the FAA of their project activities until submittal of the data package.
+NOTE: Some TSO applicants do not inform the FAA of their project activities until submittal of the data package.
 This can lead to problems for both the FAA and applicant.
 Every effort should be made by both the FAA and the applicant to address software issues early in the program.
 This typically leads to fewer problems and more rapid approval when the data are submitted.